Posted on 4 Comments

 Help on Your Pants Journey

 Are you are nervous about tackling the pattern work by yourself?
 Join one of our 3-day sewing retreats where we can walk you through the steps of creating a new pant style and/or finesse the fit of your Eureka!
 Pants.
-Registration is now open for our Fall Sew Successfully Retreat here in the Baltimore area.
-These retreats sell out, so save your space by registering now!
+These retreats are held Spring and Fall and usually sell out, so save your space by registering early!

 Happy Sewing, Carrie